jmstipanowich/Movie-Data-Repo/README.md

 Refer back to the [Blogging Guidelines](https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1) for the technical requirements and blog ideas.

 ## The Process
-(Note: On-campus students may have different processes, please speak with your instructor)

 ### 1. Getting Started